davebs/AgileLite/agile_lite_for_developers.md

 * A sprint contains Issues and engineers solve Issues, logging pertinent questions and updates to the Issue Tracker.

+* Once a sprint has begun, Issues may not be added to the sprint, but they can be removed.
+This reduces context switching and that is a good thing.

 * An Issue is any unit of work that should take 4-8 hours of engineering effort.
 An Issue is either in the current sprint or in the backlog.

 * Any Issues in the current sprint that are not completed by the end of the sprint are reviewed during the 1 week of sprint planning.